wang-jingyi/wang-jingyi.github.io/_pages/research.md

 <!-- image: images/back.jpeg -->
 ---

-## Formal Analysis of Cyber-physical Systems
+## Learning-based Formal Analysis of Cyber-physical Systems

 > Formally modelling and verifying a complex CPS is extremely challenging, can we automatically learn for verifying such systems without manual modelling?